apple/coremltools/docs-guides/_sources/source/faqs.md

 ## Why `optimize.torch` is better than PyTorch's default quantization

 You can use PyTorch's quantization APIs directly, and then convert the model to Core ML.
 However, the converted model performance may not be optimal.
-The PyTorch API default settings (symmetric asymmetric quantization modes and which ops are quantized) are not optimal for the Core ML stack and Apple hardware.
-If you use the Core ML Tools `coremltools.optimize.torch` APIs, as described in [Training-Time Quantization](data-dependent-quantization), the correct default settings are applied automatically.
+The PyTorch API default settings
+(symmetric asymmetric quantization modes and which ops are quantized) are not optimal for the Core ML stack and Apple hardware.
+If you use the Core ML Tools `coremltools.optimize.torch` APIs the correct default settings are applied automatically.

 ## Use a compiled model for faster initialization